To-Windward/CPP-Coursework-Spring-2026/README.md

 ## Overview

 `ItemTracker` is a console-based C++ application designed to read, process, and report on item frequency data from a text file.
-The project demonstrates foundational C++ concepts including object-oriented design, file I/O, standard library containers, string manipulation, and formatted console output.

 ---